Partner attribution

 Attribution

-• kinds: release-partner-attribution
+• kind: release-partner-attribution

 Beetmover

-• kinds: release-partner-attribution-beetmover
+• kinds: release-partner-attribution-beetmover, release-beetmover-push-to-release

-Moves and renames the artifacts to their public location in the candidates directory.
+The first kind moves and renames the artifacts to their public location in the candidates directory.

 Each task will have the project:releng:beetmover:action:push-to-partner and project:releng:beetmover:bucket:release scopes.
 There’s a partner-specific code path in beetmoverscript.